sveljko/cppbound/timers.md

 ```

 Of course, `nulify` does not have to be implemented in exactly that
 way, but, it's the "canonical" way to do it.
+But, the function object
+should check if the ID is valid and only then invalidate and return
+`true`.
+If the ID is already invalid, just return `false`.

-It's up to the user to
-provide the `valid()` and `invalidate()` functions (which need not be
+It's up to the user to provide the `valid()` and `invalidate()`
-named like that, not even be actual functions).
-Commonly, they check
+functions (which need not be named like that, not even be actual
-and set some special value, for example `-1` for integers, `NaN` for
+functions).
+Commonly, they check and set some special value, for
-floating point, `NUL` character, etc.
+example `-1` for integers, `NaN` for floating point, `NUL` character,
+etc.